 This brief is the third installment of the Alliance's Demographic Data Project.
-It analyzes 2018 Point-in-Time demographic data provided by the U.S. Department of Housing and Urban Development (HUD).
+It analyzes 2018 Point-in-Time demographic data provided by HUD.

 Race and ethnicity are dominant organizing factors in America.
 They impact where a person lives when they are born, how they die, and practically everything in between.
 Homelessness is no exception.
 This brief uses state and Continuum of Care (CoC) level data to gain greater insights into the intersections of race, ethnicity, and homelessness.